Football in the United Kingdom: European Cup/UEFA Champions League

 Celtic became the first British club to win the Cup in 1967, beating Italian side Inter, who had won two of the previous three finals, 2–1 in Lisbon.
 The first English team to win the competition was Manchester United, who defeated two-time winners Benfica of Portugal 4–1 at Wembley the following year, in 1968.
 English teams enjoyed the most successful period when they won the European Cup six years in a row from 1977 to 1982.

 As a result of the Heysel Stadium disaster of 1985, English clubs (though not those of other British associations) were banned from European competition.
 The ban was lifted in 1990 for all teams except Liverpool (which had taken part in the Heysel event).
 Liverpool returned to European competition the following year.

 England is home to the Premier League, which has become one of the best and richest leagues in the world, attracting viewers from various countries around the globe.
 The Champions League final in 2010 was the first final in six years that did not feature an English team.
 In 2007, 2008 and 2009, three out of the four teams in the semi-finals were English.
 In May 2008 Manchester United and Chelsea played in the first ever all-English final, which Manchester United won on penalties.

 Inter-Cities Fairs Cup/UEFA Cup/UEFA Europa League

-British clubs have also been successful in the Inter-Cities Fairs Cup and the UEFA Cup/Europa League, with a total of ten wins in the two competitions (all English), together with twelve runners-up placings (including three Scottish).
+British clubs have also been successful in the Inter-Cities Fairs Cup and the UEFA Cup/Europa League, with a total of 15 wins in the two competitions (all English), together with 17 runners-up placings (13 English and four Scottish).

+UEFA Conference League

+The UEFA Conference League has been won three times by British clubs (all English).

 European Cup Winners' Cup

-The now defunct European Cup Winners' Cup has been won ten times by British clubs (including twice by Scottish clubs), with British clubs being runners-up seven times (again twice by Scottish clubs).
+The now defunct European Cup Winners' Cup has been won ten times by British clubs (eight English and two Scottish), with British clubs being runners-up seven times (five English and two Scottish).